akash9182/Generate-Music-with-keras/README.md

 ##Credits

-The credits for this code go to[Siraj raval](https://github.com/llSourcell/How-to-Generate-Music-Demo) and [Ji Sung Kim](https://github.com/jisungk/deepjazz).
-I've merely created a wrapper to get people started.
+The credits for this code go to [Siraj raval](https://github.com/llSourcell/How-to-Generate-Music-Demo) and [Ji Sung Kim](https://github.com/jisungk/deepjazz)